aidan-fitz/lifebot/README.md

-# lifebot
+# LifeBot
-Our Facebook Messenger bot from def hacks spring 16 that helps people with depression/in need
+Our Facebook Messenger bot MADE AT defhacks() Spring '16 hackathon that gives support to people with depression/in need